 In this article, we'll show you how to write an apology email to offer a sincere apology for those days when things just go wrong.
 We'll also share a few apology email templates you can adapt and utilize when it's appropriate.
 We will also look at how Indy can help you write an apology letter.

-Refusing to apologize when you are clearly at fault is infuriating to customers who will likely take their business elsewhere.
+Refusing to accept responsibility when you are clearly at fault is infuriating to customers who will likely take their business elsewhere.
 It could even make the situation worse.

-A New York Times article that looked at the rates of legal action taken against medical doctors found that the best way of avoiding lawsuits was for doctors to candidly admit to and own their mistakes.
-Another study found that customers are far more likely to forgive a company that apologizes than one that offers them cash.
+New York Times article that looked at the rates of legal action taken against medical doctors found that the best way of avoiding lawsuits was for doctors to candidly admit to and own their mistakes.
+Another study found that customers are far more likely to forgive a company that apologizes in an apology letter than one that offers them cash.

 If you are worried about being held responsible for a customer's loss of revenue or other damages due to a mistake you or a representative made, you can still apologize without admitting fault by using statements like "I'm sorry to hear that" or "I apologize, I'm sorry to hear that you've had this experience."

-Not every apology will hit the mark.
+Not every apology letter will hit the mark.
 Most customers hate hearing the phrase "Sorry for the inconvenience" and other terms used that fail to express empathy or regret.
 Some will instantly delete an email if they see a subject line that starts that way.